 Hannah is a mum to Alex, and she also has bipolar affective disorder and a phobia of vomiting.
 She’s written this piece for any mum who might be feeling that daily activities are too much to cope with and might not know where to start.
 This article is based on Hannah’s experience of what works for her; everyone’s experience is different.
 If you’re struggling to care for yourself please do seek help from your GP or refer to the Urgent Warning.
+This content is in no way a substitute for medical advice or treatment.
+You can read our full disclaimer here.
 This piece was written in 2019, please follow current government COVID-19 rules at all times.

 We are all as parents, and people, unique.
 Our families are different, as are our personalities and upbringing.
 So when mental illness strikes, either post-partum or any other time in our lives, it can be a very different experience for each person.
 For some even the very basic activities of daily life can be extremely difficult.
 My mental illness is chronic so I know that there will be times when things are good but also times that are very bad.
 For those bad times I find the best way to improve how I feel is by taking baby steps to make small improvements, even if to others they seem too small to matter.
 I hope that maybe I can help give you some ideas on how to apply this to your life.

 First, start by identifying an area in your life that you would like to improve.
 This could be your diet, getting some exercise or even just making sure your basic hygiene needs are met.
 If there is an area that needs improvement, but you don’t feel able to currently address it, that’s fine.
 Choose one that you think will make YOU feel better.